cornelia247/spring-app/README.md

 ## 5. Deploying with Infrastructure CI/CD Pipeline

 ### Configure your Repository Secrets:
 The Infrastructure workflow relies on specific variables and secrets for a successful run.
-In the `infrastructure-deploy.yml` workflow, the following secrets and variables are required:
+In the `infrastructure-deploy.yml` workflow, the following secrets, variables and environments are required:
+#### Secrets
 - `YOUR_AWS_ACCOUNT_ID`
 - `YOUR_AWS_GITHUB_ROLE`
+#### Environments
+- `production`
+- `destroy`

 ### How to Configure a Secret in a GitHub Repository:
 1. Navigate to the chosen repository.